mdroste/stata-fastreshape/README.md

 Todo
 ---------------------------------

-I would like to get around to addressing the following items:
+I would like to address the following items:

+- [ ] Option to return additional information in scalars with optional [return] argument.
 - [ ] Option to leverage [gtools](https://github.com/mcaceresb/stata-gtools/)
 - [ ] Option when initial dataset structure is known (e.g. balanced panel)
+- [ ] More informative dialogue

 A port of this program in C would yield a significant increase in performance; I have no plans to do that in the near future.